vonzimr/gradebook/gradebook-server/gradebook/blueprints/accounts/README.md

 ## List

+`GET /accounts/list/:role`

 List all Users of a certain role.
-This route will probably change signficantly, given we will need ways of listing user's based on classrooms, etc.
+This route will probably change signficantly, given we will need ways of listing accounts based on classrooms, etc.

-`GET /accounts/list/:role`

-Return Object Example:
+Example of an object that is returned:

 `GET /acount/list/teacher`
 ```

 [
     {
         "email": "example@example.com",